 A tie-breaker will come into force where the number of places eligible within any of the criteria would exceed 270.
-In such circumstances shortest straight line distance from the door to the school's main reception to the student's home address37, will be used.
+In such circumstances shortest straight line distance from the door to the school's main reception to the student's home address, 42 will be used.
 Students living closer to the school will be given priority.

 The distance will be measured using a computerised mapping system, as approved by Luton (or relevant) Council.
-The home address will be measured from a point at the address identified in the Local Land and Property Gazetteer.